omsai/andorian-hotkeys/README.md

 3. Register for a GitHub account <a href="https://github.com/join" target="_blank">here</a>

 4. Run GitHub for Windows (in the Start Menu) and log in to your GitHub account.
+Patience is required here, as it takes a long time (30 seconds?) to load...
     After login, enter your e-mail and name for Git.

 5. Login to your GitHub account on <a href="https://github.com/JimboMahoney/andorian-hotkeys" target="_blank">this</a> webpage and